Picovoice/cobra/README.md

 ### Web

-Cobra is available on modern web browsers (i.e. not Internet Explorer) via [WebAssembly](https://webassembly.org/).
+Cobra is available on modern web browsers (i.e., not Internet Explorer) via [WebAssembly](https://webassembly.org/).
+Cobra is provided pre-packaged as a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to allow it to perform processing off the main thread.

+The Cobra package [@picovoice/cobra-web-worker](https://www.npmjs.com/package/@picovoice/cobra-web-worker) can be used with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor).
 Microphone audio is handled via the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and is abstracted by the WebVoiceProcessor, which also handles downsampling to the correct format.
-Cobra is provided pre-packaged as a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

-The Cobra package (@picovoice/cobra-web-worker) can be used with the @picovoice/web-voice-processor.

 #### Vanilla JavaScript and HTML (CDN Script Tag)